hinchliffen/TicTacToe/README.md

 # TicTacToe
 ________________________________________________________________________________________________________
 Description:
-This program is an interactive online game of TicTacToe written in Python
+This program is an interactive online game of TicTacToe written in Python.
+Two players enter the Tic-Tac-Toe serve and play a game of Tic-Tac-Toe, they can use the chatroom feature to talk with one another and when they are done they can 'quit'.
+A leaderboard is used to keep track of scores and your name is entered on the introduction page.
 ________________________________________________________________________________________________________
 Getting Started:
 Install: